influxdata/community-templates/algorithmia/readme.md

 You **MUST** set these environment variables before running Telegraf using something similar to the following commands:

-  - This is the URL for your InfluxDB host should be in the format:
+  - This is the URL for your InfluxDB host and should be in the format:
   - `export INFLUX_HOST=http://1.2.3.4:8086/`

   - This can be found on the `Load Data` > `Tokens` page in your browser: